From the Cook

 Tips & Tricks (5)

-- Rinse for Longevity 💧After churning, rinse the butter under ice-cold water while squeezing gently to remove excess buttermilk, which extends shelf life and prevents rancidity.
+- Rinse Your Butter Thoroughly 💧Drain and rinse the butter under cold water while squeezing gently to remove all buttermilk, which prevents spoilage and extends shelf life significantly.

 Recipe Facts